criteo/cassandra_exporter/README.md

 To start the application
 > java -jar cassandra_exporter.jar config.yml

+The Cassandra exporter needs to run on every Cassandra nodes to get all the informations regarding the whole cluster.

 You can have a look at a full configuration file [here](https://github.com/criteo/cassandra_exporter/blob/master/config.yml) The 2 main parts are :
  1. blacklist